Rotations

 Elective Rotations and Research

-All ACTA fellows spend two weeks working with the perfusionists to gain better understanding of the cardiopulmonary bypass machine, as well as coordinating initiation and discontinuation of cardiopulmonary bypass.
+• Perfusion Service: Fellows spend two weeks working with the perfusionists to gain better understanding of the cardiopulmonary bypass machine, as well as coordinating initiation and discontinuation of cardiopulmonary bypass.
 In addition, during this rotation, ACTA fellows can choose to gain experience with management of extracorporeal membrane oxygenators (ECMO).

-Fellows may choose to dedicate the elective months to research relevant to cardiothoracic practice.
-The Department of Anesthesiology has several opportunities for fellows who wish to conduct research, with a well-established basic science research infrastructure, resources for epidemiological studies, and opportunities for clinical and educational research.
+• Research: The Cardiothoracic Division, the Critical Care Division, as well as other areas of the Department of Anesthesiology have several opportunities for fellows who wish to conduct research.
+A well-established basic and clinical science research infrastructure is available, in addition to resources for epidemiological studies, and opportunities for educational research.